JosieOnGit/Luniks/Temporary drafts.md

 # Temporary drafts
 This file solely exists to prevent merge conflicts from happening in [[Story Drafts]], or any of the applicable stories that the drafts take place in.
 Additionally, this file is used as a draft board for topics or parts I want to develop later on in the story, and may give a tease as to what's to come next.

+# February 21st Drafts (2025)
+## DREAMSEEKER - COTV (Maria)
+### ECHOED IMMERSION - III - WOVEN ETERNALLY
+Title

+## Memory Shards / Internal Channels
+### E-mail to Patrik Miyidkov (2077)
+Patti, it's urgent.

+I don't understand what it is they're doing internally within Hammerhead.
+Month after month they delay existing projects in favour of those of their own interest.
+VOID is something that always stands on top of the endless piles, and despite no progress being made, it remains up top.
+Both you and I have worked on VOID and we have worked together with Thomas to retrofit the HSS, and now they're pushing the re-launch forwards despite never having suited a proper pressure test.
+It's bound to go wrong, but their priority shifts to VOID each and every time.

+I'm making my full-time return to Carbine in 2078.
+While I appreciated Owen's gesture and offer to stay at Hammerhead for the foreseeable future, it simply conflicts with how my projects have worked in the past years.
+I will forwards this to Thomas, too, and attempt to convince him to make a return to Pahlatlán either at the same time as me, or at a later stage when the Campus fully returns to life.
+I will leave the HSS for what it is and no longer bother with security checks, Hammerhead ignores these anyway, it will be wasted energy.
+I will leave Shánzhe and stay in Láizhe to get the naming conventions for Stellar systems changed, and after that point I will return to Pahlatlán.
+Don't bother informing Qileng about this, it's not like he cares enough about his research staff anyway.

+Maybe we'll see each other again before I return to Pahlatlán, but in case I don't, I hope I'll be able to see you again working under Carbine, away from the hellish landscape of Hammerhead.

+I'll keep in touch, Patti,
+Maria Limáida

 # July 31st Drafts (2024)
 - **GRIDRUNNER** | An **interjection** or **mini-story** of two gridrunners utilising evolved **Neurotech** technology to deploy hacks by virtually yet physically travelling through the wiring networks might find its way into the grand scheme of **Gridrunner** as a whole and might shine a light on the variety of the term "Gridrunner".